 There is a method that can create a state of mindfulness almost instantaneously – Hypnosis gets you straight in that state.
 Using a clinician like me or any other professional can put you in such a state and I am going to demonstrate that to you shortly.
 However, this is something that can be easily learned and put into practice without the help of a hypnotherapist.
 I like to use the word Autotherapy, which technically is the self-treatment of a medical condition, but in this context can be used to describe somebody who puts themselves into a state of trance.

 Do you know that simply walking can help put us into a state of mindfulness?
 When we walk, we can easily switch off by focusing on being and on our surroundings, especially when we walk in nature.

-- On April 5th, I will begin a four day walk with some esteemed colleagues (and maybe a celebrity or two!) along the South Coast, starting from Eastbourne and culminating in Southampton.
+- On April 5th, I will begin a four day walk with some esteemed colleagues (and maybe a celebrity or two!) along the South Coast, starting from Eastbourne, through Brighton, past my worthing clinic and culminating in Southampton.
 The walk is to raise funds for a charity close to my heart, Young Minds Trust and has great media attention, including radio and TV.